opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 **Semantic search** understands semantic meaning and correctly identifies "shades" as sunglasses.
 However, it may also return results for anything black-colored, because it processes all query terms without understanding your complete intent.

-These comparisons illustrate agentic search's core advantage: comprehensive intent understanding that goes beyond keyword matching or semantic similarity.
+These comparisons illustrate agentic search's core advantage: going beyond keyword matching or simple semantic similarity by deeply understanding intent, selecting the right tools, and incorporating external information when needed.

 ## Example use cases